THE CLOTHING RESTORATION PROJECT

 Nadia sees her work at Couleur Indigo as impactful because the story of her ancestors does not end with the trauma of slavery.
 Instead, she chooses to honor and preserve the centuries old tradition by making it accessible to the younger generation, both through keeping dyeing practices and education alive and through creating new vocations.
 The proliferation of chemical dyes and textile waste seen in modern industrial indigo clothing production is antithesis to traditional West African lifestyle and culture.
 Her motivation is to demonstrate a more environmentally-friendly method for dyeing that is steeped in tradition and honors West African history and culture while ensuring “a touch of modernity.”

-Nadia showing a resist-dye design called “aṣọ fenu”.
+Showing a resist-dye design called “aṣọ fenu”.
 Aṣọ is the Yoruba word for “cloth” and fenu means “precious”.

 We are grateful to Nadia Adanle for her generosity.
 She gave us a tour of Couleur Indigo which we are happy to share with you.
 You can learn more Couleur Indigo here.